 Until the Regarp Book Blog came along.

-At the Regarp Book Blog you will find reviews of books published recently—Life in Deep Time: Darwin’s “Missing” Fossil Record came out in January 2019, and Imagine John Yoko in November 2018—as well as much older ones: Hemingway’s Across the River and into the Trees dates to 1950, and Jefferson and Monticello: The Biography of a Builder hit the bookstores in 1988.
+At the Regarp Book Blog you will find reviews of books published recently—The Awakening: A History of the Western Mind AD 500-1700 was published in August 2020 and Thomas Jefferson’s Education in October 2019—as well as much older ones: Hemingway’s Across the River and into the Trees dates to 1950, and Jefferson and Monticello: The Biography of a Builder hit the bookstores in 1988.
 The oldest books reviewed are The Epic of Gilgamesh from 2100 BCE, and The Iliad from circa 8th century BCE, although these versions are much more recent translations.
 I was flattered to receive an email from the author of a book—originally published in 1987, which I reviewed in 2018—who was clearly thrilled that someone was talking about his work again.
 This is as it should be.